Finland’s relations and development cooperation in Somalia

 • Women and girls have improved access to sexual and reproductive health services

-• Increased commitment to ending harmful practices related to gender-based violence and genital mutilation
+• Increased commitment to ending gender-based violence and harmful practices related to genital mutilation

-Ongoing programs and projects
+Ongoing programmes and projects

 Highlights of the Results Report 2022